 The community open space to the rear of the Village Hall houses a children's play area and a MUGA, with the children's play area maintained by the Parish Council.
-Adjacent to the open green space are allotments, a very popular facility in the parish, well-tended, productive and with a waiting list for plots.
+Adjacent to the open green space are allotments, a a special line and and very popular facility in the parish, well-tended, productive and with a waiting list for plots.